NCI-GDC/gdc-frontend-framework/design/charts.md

 - A charting library that is 508 accessible
   - Keyboard navigation: through data points on chart, displays tooltips, able to use keyboard for click events
   - Screen reader: ideally able to add aria labels and proper roles to the chart and data points.
-Alternately add an aria description to the whole chart and have a fall back table for SR. (https://blog.tenon.io/accessible-charts-with-aria/)
+Alternately add a description to the whole chart and have a fallback table for screen readers. (https://blog.tenon.io/accessible-charts-with-aria/)
   - Low vision: supports high contrast color palettes, ideally supports different fills and patterns
 - Other limitations of plotly that have come up:
   - no hovers on axes